pblottiere/geoconvtools/README.md

 Fill a database with pointcloud data coming from a LAS file.
 The pgwriter from PDAL is used.

-Firt edit *las2pg.sh* to update the database name and then edit *pipe.jon* in order to update the database and the name of the las file.
+First edit *las2pg.sh* to update the database name and then edit *pipe.jon* in order to update the database and the name of the LAS file.
 Then:

 ``` bash
 > sh las2pg.sh